TL;DR

 Related FORKOFF reads: Backlink Sources That Actually Work for Startups in 2026, Launch On Hacker News, The Operator Playbook For 2026, Founder Funnel Strategy, Solo Operator, First Five Clients, Founder-Led Content Marketing.
 References: BetaList, AppSumo Sell, Hacker News Show HN guidelines.

-For deeper cross-pillar context, see the founder-funnel strategy for how the launch flywheel feeds the post-launch FORKOFF founder funnel.
+For deeper cross-pillar context, see the founder-funnel strategy for how the launch flywheel feeds the post-launch FORKOFF founder funnel, and the 4-block founder funnel OS for the canonical hub that situates launch-platform stacking inside narrative, distribution, conversion, and retention across the founder-growth motion.
 Video reference, Marc Lou walks through his Tinylaunch + Microlaunch + Indie Hackers launch sequencing in this SaaS launch deep dive - one of the cleaner operator breakdowns of the micro-launchpad stack documented above.